luminus-framework/luminus/resources/md/routes.md

        (file-response (str resource-path filename))))
 ```

 Th `:file` request form parameter points to a map containing the description of the file that will be uploaded.
-Our `upload-file` funciton above uses `:tempfile`, `:size` and `:filename` keys from this map to save the file on disk.
+Our `upload-file` function above uses `:tempfile`, `:size` and `:filename` keys from this map to save the file on disk.

 If you're fronting with Nginx then you can easily support file upload progress using its [Upload Progress Module](http://wiki.nginx.org/HttpUploadProgressModule).